gillian-guide/gillian-guide.github.io/docs/en/enhancements.md

 !!! warning "Compatibility"
     - This mod only supports 1.0.7.0/1.0.8.0 at the moment.
     - **If using Linux**, see [Getting ScriptHookDotNet and IV-SDK .NET to work on Linux](../resources/mod-dependencies.md/#getting-scripthookdotnet-and-iv-sdk-net-to-work-on-linux).
-This project aims to improve various aspects of the game and it's general quality of life.
+This project aims to improve various aspects of the game and it's general Quality of Life.
 You can see the features on the [GTAForums page](https://gtaforums.com/topic/991160-liberty-tweaks/).

 <h3>Installation</h3>